This month, IS-Instruments celebrates fifteen years since its launch.

 Nicholas Bantin said, “Many sectors are experiencing fundamental challenges in how they operate or are inherent to their industry.
 We’ve worked at Sellafield in Nuclear Decommissioning.
 We’ve launched spectroscopic detection of nickel sulphide inclusions in glass manufacturing and the distribution of slip composition in ceramics.
 Other projects include solutions for the Oil & Gas sector.
 Currently, our instruments are being used to develop earlier diagnostics for bowel cancer and to identify biomarkers in serum for dementia.
 Our most recent success is our patented gas Raman system measuring tritium as part of GRADE, under the UKAEA Fusion Industry Programme.”

-The milestone was celebrated with an afternoon drinks and nibbles party at the office.
+The milestone was celebrated with an afternoon drinks-and-nibbles party at the office.
 Partners and children (most of whom weren’t around when we launched!) came along for the festivities.
 The team then enjoyed a meal at our local Indian restaurant just off Tonbridge High Street.